seal-dota/rules/README.md

 * As noted earlier, each new player must be vouched by an admin or veteran of the league.
 * To vouch a player, sign in to seal.gg and find their signup in the unvouched player list and click "vouch."
 Doing so will record that the player has been vouched by you.
 * Vouching a player makes you responsible for that player's behaviour.
 If a player leaves the league midseason without consulting an admin, or is removed from the league for any reason, a strike will be recorded against the voucher.
-Any player with 2 strikes will be disallowed from vouching future players.
+Any player with 2 strikes may be disallowed from vouching future players.

 ### 10. Additional Circumstances